Meet Sarah Banatoski!

 For the past seven years, I have assisted in teaching classes for children in both elementary and middle school at a local art studio, Artspace, located in my hometown of Maynard, Massachusetts, and I have learned the challenges faced when the role of student is reversed to teacher.
 Working with children inspired to me to look at art and the process of making art differently, to embrace the emotional aspect that goes hand in hand with the process of creativity.

-This fall I will be entering my Junior year at Lycoming College and in the two short years that I have spent here I have achieved so much.
 The environment at Lycoming has inspired me to branch out of my comfort zone and experiment with different mediums and techniques.
-Examples of this can be found in projects I made in both my drawing and design classes.
+Examples of this can be seen here.
 Before college, my work was very limited in terms of its creativity.
 Through my classes and interaction with faculty at Lycoming I have learned to look at a subject differently and to approach the way I interpret it more conceptually, focusing on the project as a whole rather, than its parts.
 The art department and its motivational professors have helped me to find my signature style, to embrace non-traditional methods and materials, and discover how best to apply my talent to communicate my ideas.

 If you have any questions feel free to contact the department.
 And if you can visit Lyco, I'll be in the studio.
 See you there!